-Gary Woodland What's In The Bag? - Golf Monthly
+Gary Woodland What's In The Bag? - Golf Monthly Gear

-We take a look at the equipment used by the Waste Management Phoenix Open champion Gary Woodland
+We take a look at the clubs the American puts in the bag.

 Gary Woodland What’s In The Bag?